rancher/rancher/index.md

 The following figure illustrates Rancher's major features, its ability to run any clouds, and the three primary ways to interact with Rancher.

 ![Rancher Overview](/img/Rancher Overview.png)

+### Outline of This Guide

+It is easy to get Rancher up and running.
+If you have access to a Linux VM on your laptop or in a cloud, go to the [Quick Start Guide](/rancher/docs/quick-start-guide/) to get started right away.

+If you are ready to set up a production-grade Rancher installation, follow the instructions in the [Installing Rancher](/rancher/docs/installing-rancher/) to setup a Rancher server and add hosts into the Rancher installation.

+Before you start using Rancher, make sure to read through the [Concepts](/rancher/docs/concepts/) section to understand how Rancher works.

+The [Configuration](/rancher/docs/configuration/) section documents how you perform various one-time tasks after you complete installation of Rancher and start using Rancher.

+The next three sections--[Using Rancher Through Native Docker CLI](/rancher/docs/native-docker/), [Rancher Compose](/rancher/docs/rancher-compose), and [Rancher UI](/rancher/docs/rancher-ui)--covers three primary ways you can consume Rancher features.

+The [Upgrading Rancher](/rancher/docs/upgrading) section is essential if you run Rancher in production.

+The [Contributing to Rancher](/rancher/docs/contributing) section contains information on how you can participate in the Rancher open source community.